 So you’re now a part of the worldwide Subaru Community.
 You wave to other WRX and turbocharged Subaru owners on the road.
-And you can’t wait to start modifying your car.
+And you can’t wait to dive into the world of Subaru mods.

 But where should you start?